-Wood Mackenzie's Senior Vice President and General Counsel is the officer responsible for this Policy.
+Together, Wood Mackenzie's Global Head of Compliance and General Counsel are responsible for this Policy.

 This Policy is provided to all employees and Associated Persons of Wood Mackenzie.
-This Policy may be shared only in accordance with the Data Classification and Handling Policy available on the Enterprise Risk Management & Compliance intranet site or by contacting the office of the General Counsel.
+This Policy may be shared in accordance with the Data Classification and Handling Policy.